PaolaMedinaB/documentation-theme-jekyll/index.md

 tags: [getting_started]
 sidebar: mydoc_sidebar
 permalink: index.html
-summary: Estas breves instrucciones le ayudarán a comenzar rápidamente con eOracle Application Expres.
+Resumen: Estas breves instrucciones le ayudarán a comenzar rápidamente con eracle Application Express.
 Los otros temas en esta ayuda proporcionan información adicional y detalles sobre el trabajo con otros aspectos de APEX en sus diferentes versiones.
 ---

 {% include note.html content="If you're cloning this theme, you're probably writing documentation of some kind.
 I have a blog on technical writing here called <a alt='technical writing blog' href='http://idratherbewriting.com'>I'd Rather Be Writing</a>.
 If you'd like to stay updated with the latest trends, best practices, and other methods for writing documentation, consider <a href='https://tinyletter.com/tomjoht'>subscribing</a>.
 I also have a site on <a href='http://idratherbewriting.com/learnapidoc'>writing API documentation</a>." %}